accessibility-exchange/platform/README.md

 docker compose build platform.test
 ```

 Expected output should end in something like the following.
-You will want to copy this portiong for use in future commands `platform-platform.test`.
+You will want to copy this portion `platform-platform.test` for use in future commands.

 ```bash
 naming to docker.io/library/platform-platform.test